-BATTERY TUNNELS Frontal View Looking North The indicated assays on the following pages are indicative of the values that can be mined immediately upon setting up on the Battery vein area of the Hi 'Oh' Silver Mine.
+The assays on the following pages are indicative of the values that can be mined immediately upon setting up on the Battery Vein area of the HI 'OH' SILVER MINE.

 As one will realize the wider and best ores were mined out when this drifting was done, but by seeking deeper levels and working along the strike of the veins themselves, one is assured of a continuing supply of high grade of ore.
+Crosscutting only a few feet westerly from the two lower tunnels should develop additional tonnage.